-- elect four directors to PotlatchDeltic Corporation's Board of Directors; - ratify the appointment of KPMG LLP as our independent auditors for 2018; - approve, by an advisory vote, executive compensation; and - transact any other business that properly comes before the meeting.
+- elect the three director nominees named in the proxy statement to PotlatchDeltic Corporation's Board of Directors; - ratify the appointment of KPMG LLP as our independent auditors for 2020; - approve, by an advisory vote, named executive officer compensation; and - transact any other business that properly comes before the meeting.

-Your Board of Directors has selected March 15, 2018 as the record date for determining stockholders entitled to notice of the meeting and to vote at the meeting and at any adjournment or postponement.
+Your Board of Directors has selected March 13, 2020 as the record date for determining stockholders entitled to notice of the meeting and to vote at the meeting and at any adjournment or postponement.

-PotlatchDeltic Corporation's proxy statement, Notice of Meeting, proxy card, and 2017 Annual Report, are being distributed to stockholders on or about March 30, 2018.
 Your vote is important, so please vote your shares promptly.
 To vote your shares, please refer to the instructions on the enclosed proxy card or voting instruction form, or review the section titled "Annual Meeting Information - Voting" of the accompanying proxy statement.